 Just down the road in Ponte Vedra Beach, the sand at Mickler’s Landing Beachfront Park is very different from our own.
 It’s in this sand, Mickler’s Beach provides some of the best shark teeth hunting around!
 Let your little ones keep their head down as they look for these small black teeth hidden in the sand and shells.
+Or better yet, bring a DIY shark tooth sand sifter with you and let them scoop and sift for teeth.
 Whether for 30 minutes or a couple of hours, bring some sand toys and let them build and dig, then have a beach picnic.
 Bonus points, there are bathrooms and showers to clean everyone off after you’re done.

 If you are willing for a bit longer of a drive, head south down A1A past Saint Augustine Beach and Crescent beach to this rocky beach filled with tide pools and more to explore!
 Pack a lunch for a picnic, bring some sand toys and let the kids climb and explore Florida’s own rocky shore.
 The beach at Washington Oaks Gardens State Park is a great way to have fun on the beach without even getting in the water.
 This state park will cost you $5 per vehicle to enter, and has restrooms, but no shower.

-Whether sunny or cloudy, cold or warm these beaches are ready to explore!
+Whether sunny or cloudy, cold or warm these North Florida beaches are ready to explore this winter!

 Melody is a graduate of Jacksonville University, married a Jax Beach resident, moved away for 12 years, then returned to the area in 2016.
 Together they have two girls.
 Melody works as owner/photographer of Melody Coarsey Photography, she loves yoga, family, traveling, dining with a view and the ocean.